r4mos/youtube-dl-simple-server/README.md

 ## CHROME-CHROMIUM PLUGIN
 First [download crx file](https://github.com/r4mos/youtube-dl-simple-server/raw/master/bin/plugin/chrome-chromium/chrome-chromium.crx).

 Second, open chrome or chromiun with --enable-easy-off-store-extension-install flag.

-    For example:
+For example, in Chromium:

     chromium-browser --enable-easy-off-store-extension-install

+If you use Windows, you should add flag in the shortcut

-Then, open the extensions page ([chrome://extensions/](chrome://extensions/)) and drag and drop crx file
+Then, open the extensions page (chrome://extensions) and drag and drop crx file

 Finally, accept installation